nansencenter/DA-tutorials/notebooks/scripts/T3 - Bayesian inference.md

 # show_answer('GG BR example')
 ```

-The following implements a Gaussian-Gaussian Bayes' rule (eqns 5 and 6).
+The following implements a Gaussian-Gaussian Bayes' rule (eqns.
+5 and 6).
-Note that its inputs and outputs are not discretised density values (as for `Bayes_rule()`), but simply 5 numbers: the means, variances and $\ObsMod$.
+Note that its inputs and outputs are not discretized density values (as for `Bayes_rule()`), but simply 5 numbers: the means, variances and $\ObsMod$.

 ```python
 def Bayes_rule_G1(xf, Pf, y, H, R):